 -- Instructors may enforce their own course attendance policy (the university has no standard policy except the policy regarding absence due to university sanctioned events ... (e.g., athletic games; Stony Brook in Albany)

 Attendance is mandatory.
-You may have at maximum 3 absences without serious excuse (serious excuse means medical or otherwise).
+At maximum 3 absences (except midterm exams) without serious excuse are allowed (serious excuse means medical or otherwise).
 More the 3 absences will result in a grade reduction.

 -- Policy for late work